Key Takeaways

 If you have a company incorporated in Hong Kong, Singapore, or the BVI or are planning to expand to Asia, Statrys could be your solution for a foreign currency account.

-Founded in 2018, Statrys is a Hong Kong-based business banking alternative offering multi-currency business accounts and Singapore and Hong Kong company incorporation services.
-Statrys accounts allow you to hold and manage payments in 11 major currencies, including USD, HKD, CNY, AUD, EUR, GBP, SGD, JPY, CHF, NZD, and CAD, all under one account number
+Founded in 2019, Statrys is a Hong Kong-based payment service provider offering multi-currency business accounts and Singapore and Hong Kong company incorporation services.
+Statrys accounts allow you to hold and manage payments in 11 major currencies, including USD, HKD, CNY, AUD, EUR, GBP, SGD, JPY, CHF, NZD, and CAD, all under one account number.

 Statrys Services